MonkeManX/monkemanx.github.io/content/paper-summary/Detecting_DDOS_via_Deep_learning.md

 tags: ["paper-summary", "InfoSec", "Deep Learning"]
 ---

+{{< warning "warning" >}}
+This paper is highly problematic and does not follow a very scientifically rigorous process.
+However, the idea of using packet lengths for classification is neat.
+{{< /warning >}}

 **Paper Title:** Detecting Tunneled Flooding Traffic via Deep Semantic Analysis of Packet Length Patterns
 **Link to Paper:** https://dl.acm.org/doi/10.1145/3658644.3670353
 **Date:** 09.
 December 2024